 Below you will find answers to many of your questions.
-If you do not find your answers here or elsewhere on the Franciscan School of Theology website, you are welcome to contact us by phone, email, or by using our “Contact us” web form.
+If you do not see your answers here or elsewhere on the Franciscan School of Theology website, you are welcome to contact us by phone, email, or by using our “Contact Us” webform.

 Our students come from all walks of life, both lay and religious.
 Our Requirements Page gives more information about requirements for our degrees and non-degree programs.

 Both degree and non-degree students can attend the Franciscan School part-time.
-If you are undecided about whether to enroll in a degree program you may enroll as non-degree student.
+If you are undecided about enrolling in a degree program, you may register as a non-degree student.
 Up to 24 non-degree credits may be transferred to a degree program.

 FST students have the opportunity to enroll in graduate-level courses complementing their degree programs, taught at the University of San Diego’s Joan B. Kroc School of Peace Studies, the School of Leadership and Education Sciences (SOLES), and the School of Business.
 Interested students work with their advisors to select courses appropriate to their individual course of studies.

 The Franciscan School of Theology gladly welcomes people of all beliefs to share in the Franciscan Spiritual and Intellectual Tradition – you do not need to be Roman Catholic to attend.
 FST is a Roman Catholic institution.

 Our graduates go on to serve in all sectors of society.
 You will find FST alumni working as educators, pastoral ministers, priests, counselors, campus ministers, social workers, non-profit leaders, chaplains, missionaries, school administrators, liturgists, youth ministers, doctoral students, faith formators, human rights advocates, musicians, program directors, and many other fields.